Cordée de la Réussite "Languages and Cultures of the World"

 La Cordée program and actions

-- Grouping highlights at Inalco, where a variety of activities are offered to roped-in students: language discovery workshops, cultural shows, lectures, discovery of the university, meetings with students and researchers, participation in scientific or cultural meetings organized at Inalco.
+- Grouping highlights at Inalco, where a variety of activities are offered to roped-in students: language discovery workshops, cultural shows, lectures, discovering the university, meetings with students and researchers, career forums, participation in scientific or cultural meetings organized at Inalco.

 Gathering highlights at Inalco

-Welcome days are organized throughout the year at both the Maison de la recherche and the Pôle des langues et civilisations.
-They provide an opportunity to bring together roped-off students from different establishments, enabling them to discover the Institut, its history, its courses and the opportunities they offer, and thus to push open the door to higher education.
-They include guided tours of partner cultural establishments (Musée du Quai Branly, Institut du Monde Arabe, etc.), introductory workshops in languages taught at Inalco, and meetings with students, teachers and alumni.
+Welcome days are organized throughout the year at the Maison de la Recherche as well as at the Pôle des Langues et Civilisations.
+They provide an opportunity to bring together students from different establishments and introduce them to the Institute, its history, its courses and the career opportunities they offer, thereby opening the door to higher education.
+They are often extended by guided visits to a partner cultural establishment (Musée du Quai Branly, Institut du Monde Arabe, etc.), by introductory workshops in languages taught at Inalco, or by meetings with students, teachers or alumni.

-Closing days are organized in early June.
-The program includes cultural visits and workshops in the morning, as well as - and above all - a festive program of cultural and leisure activities in the afternoon.
-This closing event is also designed as a time of restitution: an opportunity for students to share with their peers what they have done and discovered throughout the year.
+Closing days are organized at the beginning of June.
+The program includes cultural visits and workshops in the morning, as well as - and above all - a festive program of cultural and leisure activities in the afternoon, including a team game for secondary school students.
+The closing ceremony is also designed as a time for feedback: an opportunity for students, especially high-school pupils, to share with their peers what they have been doing and discovering throughout the year.
 Poster displays, small exhibitions, oral presentations and other creative restitutions punctuate the day.

 Linguistic, reflective and creative workshop cycles